DivyaKarade/OmicLearn/docs/HOW-TO:-Using.md

 After selecting all parameters you are able to execute the workflow by clicking the `Run Analysis` button.

 ### Analysis results and plots
 Once the analysis is completed, Proto Learn automatically generates the plots together with a table showing the results of each validation run.
-The plots are downloadable as `.pdf` and `.svg` format.
+The plots are downloadable as `.pdf` and `.svg` format in addition to the `.png` format provided by Plotly.

 ![plot](https://user-images.githubusercontent.com/49681382/95567275-62a84b00-0a2b-11eb-873a-1c50db32d9c8.png)